SapphireMC/Sapphire/README.md

 ### Initial setup
 - Run `./gradlew applyPatches` in the root directory

+### Creating a patch
+- Patches are effectively just commits in either `Sapphire-API` or `Sapphire-Server`.
+- To create one, just add a commit to either repo and run `./gradlew rebuildPatches`, and a patch will be placed in the `patches` folder.
+- Modifying commits will also modify its corresponding patch file.

+> See [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed information.

 ### Compiling
 - Use the command `./gradlew build` to build the API and server.
 > Compiled JARs will be placed under `Sapphire-API/build/libs` and `Sapphire-Server/build/libs`.